-A united faith and reason have brought me to this journey.
-I have gradually become convinced that the devotion is meant ever more for our era than even for that in which the revelations were first given, the original “best and worst of times.”
-Christ revealed, regarding the revelations given to Sister St. Pierre, that the most beautiful work under the sun is about to begin, while also demanding that this reparation be made, implying our role in better times to come, imploring our role in the salvation of men!
+A united faith and reason bring me to this journey.
+They convince me that the devotion is meant ever more for our era than even when first revealed.
+Christ (referring to the devotion) said that the most beautiful work under the sun is about to begin and demanded that man take part in this reparation.
+Christ implies our role in better times to come and implores our role in the salvation of our neighbor, Church and nations!